mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/your-first-plugin-mac/index.md

 ### Boilerplate Build
-1. Before we do anything, let's *Build* and *Run* HelloRhinoCommon to make sure everything is working as expected.
+1. Before we do anything, let's *Run and Debug* HelloRhinoCommon to make sure everything is working as expected.
 We'll just build the boilerplate Plugin template.
-Click the *Run & Debug* button on the left hand side of Visual Studio Code and then the green play button in the newly opened panel.
+Click the *Run and Debug* button on the left hand side of Visual Studio Code and then the green play button in the newly opened panel.

     ![New Project](/images/your-first-plugin-mac-03.png)